Lessing-Denkmal

 What should I wear?

-Comfortable clothing and shoes are recommended, especially if you plan to explore the surrounding areas on foot.
+Comfortable clothing and shoes are advisable, especially if you plan to explore the surrounding area.
+Dress according to the weather conditions for a more enjoyable visit.

 Location